Ravenbrook/mps/procedure/review.rst

 It's the job of a garbage collector to destroy information by recycling (overwriting) objects and reorganizing memory.
-A subtle failure of GC logic can cause a failure in the client software hours later.
+A subtle failure of GC logic can cause a failure in the client software many hours later.
 When that failure happens to a user of an application delivered by developers using a compiler developed by your client that uses the MPS in its runtime system, well, forget about it.
 A defect in the compiler (usually considered expensive) is relatively cheap!